k8reindeer/airtable2convex/README.md

 ### Cleanup

-You can now delete the fields named for the airtable IDs from your schema.
+You can now delete the fields and indexes named for the airtable IDs from your schema.
 You can also delete the "scripts/" folder and "convex/linkAirtableImports.ts".

 You can further modify your schema and run